-IEC’s Raptor system is a long-range, radar-guided camera system that lets friendly forces monitor very large areas for intruders or enemy forces.
-The long-range radar gives wide area detection of people or vehicles over a 360° area at ranges of up to 12 km for people, and up to 20 km for vehicles.
+IEC’s Raptor, aptly named after birds of prey with exceptional long-range eyesight, is a long-range, radar-guided camera system that allows friendly forces to monitor very large areas for intruders or enemy forces.
+Detection capabilities over a 360-degree area will range from 12 km for people and up to 20 km for vehicles.

-Target Detection: Detection of ground targets is done with long range, KBand or X-Band ground surveillance radar (choice of radar is driven by mission specifics and desired range).
-The system can detect human targets at ranges up to 12km, and vehicles at up to 20 km.
-Unattended groundssensors (UGS) can be added to the system to provide local detection in areas where terrain variations cause blind spots to radar detection.
-The system has user-selectable heuristics to prioritize targets, to help the operator determine which targets are the most important to examine.
+Detection of ground targets is completed using long-range, K-Band, or X-Band ground surveillance radar (choice of radar is driven by mission specifics and desired range).
+Unattended Ground Sensors (UGS) can be added to the system to provide local detection in areas where terrain variations cause blind spots to radar detection.
+The system includes user-selectable heuristics to prioritize targets, to help the operator determine which targets are the most important to examine.

 Raptor comes with its own C2 system which can be integrated with other C2 systems.
 Control and configuration are managed by one interface on one workstation by a single operator.